LancreFI/shellScripts/README.md

       Just create an API token in Proxmox with the root account, assign it to a the vm you want to control and give it the PVEVMUser rights.
       Usage: bash proxmox_user.sh <task>
-      The task can be: status, stop, start or restart So far only the status and stop are implemented, maybe later also add the option to define the vm name to which the commands would be directed to as a parameter.
+      The task can be: status, stop, start or restart

 pwncheck.sh
 '---> Check leak info for email addresses from HaveIBeenPwned.
 You need a paid API-key to be able to carve data and you also need to set your own user-agent, which can be